BlueBrain/sonata-extension/source/blueconfig.rst

         :required: True
         :unit:
         :description:
          Defines what is to be reported.
-Note that cell targets versus compartment targets can influence report behavior
+Note that cell targets versus compartment targets can influence report behavior.
+The same applies to section targets, that could request axon, dend, or apic inside the user.target file.
+Note that CoreNEURON has limited support for section targets (i.e., only one subtarget is allowed per section target).

     .. blueconfig_value:: StartTime
         :type: float